emilydolson/phylotrackpy/joss/paper.md

 - cross-referencing phylogenies with other data (e.g., spatial species distributions) [@emerson2008phylogenetic], and
 - analyzing and manipulating tree structures [@smith2020treedist;@sand2014tqdist;@sukumaran2010dendropy;@cock2009biopython].

 Phylotrack overlaps with these goals only in that it also provides tree statistic implementations.
 We chose to include this feature to facilitate fast during-simulation calculations of these metrics.
-Notably, the problem of tracking a phylogeny within an agent-based program is substantially different from the more traditional problem of reconstructing a phylogeny.
+Notably, the problem of tracking a phylogeny within an agent-based program differs substantially from the more traditional problem of reconstructing a phylogeny.
 Users new to working with recorded phylogenies should refer to the Phylotrackpy documentation for notes on subtle structural differences from reconstructed phylogenies.

 Phylotrack has contributed to a variety of published research projects.